metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_v1beta1_manifest.md

 Optional:

-- `definition_from` (String) DefinitionFrom specifies where the definition of this Variable is from.
-DefinitionFrom is 'inline' when thedefinition is from the ClusterClass '.spec.variables' or the name of a patch defined in the ClusterClass'.spec.patches' where the patch is external and provides external variables.This field is mandatory if the variable has 'DefinitionsConflict: true' in ClusterClass 'status.variables[]'
+- `definition_from` (String) DefinitionFrom specifies where the definition of this Variable is from.Deprecated: This field is deprecated, must not be set anymore and is going to be removed in the next apiVersion.